Are there any special steps when installing RunScore?

 How do I install RunScore on a computer which is not attached to the Internet?

-Download the RunScoreSetup.exe file to a thumb drive or use the functions of XP or higher to copy them directly to a CD.
+Download the RunScoreSetup.exe file to a thumb drive and move the thumb drive to the scoring computer.

 How much does RunScore cost?